f5devcentral/f5-rseries-training/docs/rseries_security.rst

 Downloading Audit Logs via webUI
 -------------------------------

 You can download either of the audit.log files from the **System -> File Utilities** page in the webUI.
-In the drop down menu for the **Base Directory** select log/host, and then you can select the audit directory as seen below.
+In the drop-down menu for the **Base Directory** select log/host, and then you can select the audit directory as seen below.

 .. image:: images/rseries_security/imageaudit1.png
   :align: center
   :scale: 70%

-Inside the audit directory you can then select the audit.log and then either **Download** to copy the file to your local machine via the browser, or select **Export** to copy to a remote HTTPS server.
+Inside the audit directory you can then select the audit.log and then either **Download** to copy the file to your local machine via the browser or select **Export** to copy to a remote HTTPS server.

 .. image:: images/rseries_security/imageaudit2.png
   :align: center